-The second verse above, shows us an example of what it means to not ‘know’ the ways of Yahuwah [the LORD].
+The second verse above, shows us an example of what it means to not ‘know’ the ways of our Creator, Yahuwah [the LORD].
 The apostle Paul tells us that the Israelites in the wilderness are for our example.
 They illustrate for us what it means to go astray in our heart – it is to wander away from walking in God’s ways, wander away from walking in His truth.

 The lack of knowledge of Yahuwah’s Word and His ways has a devastating outcome for the people of Yah: